microsoft/WhatTheHack/051-MicrosoftPurview/Student/Challenge3.md

 As part of scanning data sources, in this challenge we will scan an on-prem SQL Server.
 Fabrikam's has its Finance data on the on-prem SQL Server which we will scan as part of this challenge.

 ## Description
 In this challenge, you need to first restore database to your SQL Server.
 The backup will be found here - https://stpurviewfasthack.blob.core.windows.net/purviewfasthack.
-Then, register on-premise SQL Server under a collection that is accessible to the Finanse users and scan it.
+Then, register on-premise SQL Server under a collection that is accessible to the Finance users and scan it.

 ## Success Criteria